flatironinstitute/sciware/20_Documentation/main.md

 - Audience:
   - All users: start with basic, then sophisticated
   - People who want to know *how to solve a particular problem* rather than *how to use a particular function*
-- make sure it stays up to date as your methods/design decisions change
+- make sure it stays up-to-date as your methods/APIs/design decisions change!
-- Include any time you want to maximize the utility of your package
-  - Or when your users are from many fields, may not immediately be familiar with your method, or have lots of packages to choose from

 ## Documention is a form of publication